leandromoreira/redlock-rb/README.md

 ## Disclaimer

 This code implements an algorithm which is currently a proposal, it was not formally analyzed.
 Make sure to understand how it works before using it in your production environments.
-You can see discussion about this approach at [reddit](http://www.reddit.com/r/programming/comments/2nt0nq/distributed_lock_using_redis_implemented_in_ruby/).
+You can see discussion about this approach at [reddit](http://www.reddit.com/r/programming/comments/2nt0nq/distributed_lock_using_redis_implemented_in_ruby/) and also the [Antirez answers](http://antirez.com/news/101) for some critics.

 ## Contributing